|Home > About Registration

 Please note that the regulation of social workers and social care workers is devolved to the governments and parliaments in Wales, Scotland and Northern Ireland.
 There are already regulators in each of these countries that register social workers and social care workers working with adults and children.
 For contact details please click here.

-We have begun preliminary work to explore how adult social care workers in England might be regulated.
-A policy statement outlining our preliminary proposals on this topic is available to download below.
+A policy statement outlining our views on the regulation of this workforce is available to download below.
 Please note that it is for the Government to decide on the most appropriate approach to regulation for this group.

 For copies of the Codes of practice for social care workers please contact Skills for Care on 0113 245 1716 or download a copy here.

-HCPC policy statement - Regulating the adult social care workforce in England Feb 2013Adobe PDF Document119kb
+HCPC policy statement - Regulating the adult social care workforce in England Nov 2014Adobe PDF Document359kb